-A con man is described as one who swindles or misleads his victims through the use of a confidence game.
+A con man is described as person who swindles or misleads his victims through the use of a confidence game.
 Human nature leads us to naturally want to trust other individuals.
-Social Engineering is based on this principal and as an extension a Con Man is able manipulate this trust for personal gain.
-Most of the historically famous Con Men are (in)famous for their exploits involving money.
+Social Engineering is based on this principal and as an extension a Con Man is able to manipulate this trust for personal gain.
+Most of the historically famous Con Men are infamous for their exploits involving money.
 Money seems to be a common thread with the vast majority of Con Men.

 Examples of Confidence Men and Confidence Scams

-These article found on the website GranneBlog and this one found on the FBI website breaks down some of the common types of scams and attempts to group them.
-This list is an example of a few of the most famous genres of confidence scams and some people that are famous for applying them.
+These article found on the website GranneBlog and this one found on the FBI website break down some of the common types of scams and attempts to group them.
+The following list is an example of a few of the most famous genres of confidence scams and some people that are famous for applying them.

 Wikipedia defines a pyramid scheme as: a non-sustainable business model that involves the exchange of money primarily for enrolling other people into the scheme, often without any product or service being delivered.

-An example of this type of scheme and how devastating it can be is found in the story of Charles Ponzi and this article we found on the US History website that discusses how Charles Ponzi affected US History with his con.
-Ponzi’s con fame was so great that the pyramid scheme is now commonly referred to as a “Ponzi Scheme”.
+An example of this type of scheme and how devastating it can be is found in the story of Charles Ponzi .
+This article that we found on the US History website discusses how Charles Ponzi affected US History with his con.
+Ponzi’s con was so significant, that the pyramid scheme is now commonly referred to as a “Ponzi Scheme”.
 Ponzi promised his early investors an almost unbelievable 50% return on their investments.
 He did this by taking money from new clients to pay back the originals.
 Ponzi was actually able to pay back the returns for his early tier customers but was not able to pay his new clients back.

 Wikipedia defines identity fraud as: a synonym of unlawful identity change.
 It indicates unlawful activities that use the identity of another person or of a non-existing person as a target or principal tool.